fnichol/guard-webrick/README.md

 Guard::WEBrick automatically starts and restarts WEBrick when needed.
 Useful when you are working on a static site but want to benefit from [Guard::LiveReload](http://github.com/guard/guard-livereload).

-* Tested on Ruby 1.8.7, 1.9.2, Ruby Enterprise Edition, and JRuby
+* Tested on Ruby 1.9.3, 1.9.2, 1.8.7, Ruby Enterprise Edition, and JRuby (thanks TravisCI!)

 ## Install